vinkrish/interview-reference/docs/reactJS.md

 State is a built-in React object used to store data or information about the component.
 Unlike props, state is mutable and managed within the component.
 When state changes, React re-renders the component.

+## What is the difference between state and props?

+- Props are passed from parent to child components, are immutable, and allow sharing data across components.
+- State is local to the component, mutable, and used to manage internal data that can change over time.

 ## What are hooks in React?

 Hooks are special functions that allow using state and other React features in functional components.
 The most commonly used hooks are: